-Of these pests, 20 arthropods and one pathogen were assessed to have unrestricted risk estimates above Australia's appropriate level of protection (ALOP) and risk management measures have been proposed.
+Of these pests, 20 arthropods and one pathogen were assessed to have unrestricted risk estimates above Australia's appropriate level of protection (ALOP) and risk management measures have been developed.

-This draft import policy concludes that the risks associated with the importation of fresh persimmons from Japan, Korea and Israel can be managed by applying a combination of risk management measures and operational maintenance systems, specifically:
+This import policy concludes that the risks associated with the importation of fresh persimmons from Japan, Korea and Israel can be managed by applying a combination of risk management measures and operational maintenance systems, specifically:

-- Registration of export orchards and packinghouses; - Option of pest free areas or cold disinfestation for the management of Ceratitis capitata (Mediterranean fruit fly) for persimmons from Israel; - Option of pest free area or methyl bromide fumigation for the management of Stathmopoda masinissa (persimmon fruit moth) for persimmons from Korea and Japan; - Export orchard surveillance and sanitation for freedom from Monilinia fructigena (brown rot) for persimmons from Japan, Korea and Israel; - Cleaning for the removal of mealybugs, scales and thrips; - Inspection for freedom from leafrollers and moths; - Pre-export inspection by the National Plant Protection Organisation (NPPO); - Packing, labelling and storage procedures; - Phytosanitary certification by the NPPO; and - On-arrival quarantine clearance by AQIS.
+- registration of export orchards and packinghouses; - option of pest free areas or cold disinfestation for the management of Ceratitis capitata (Mediterranean fruit fly) for persimmons from Israel; - option of: - pest free area/pest free places of production, or - orchard control, visual inspection and remedial action, or - methyl bromide fumigation for the management of Stathmopoda masinissa (persimmon fruit moth) for persimmons from Korea and Japan.; - export orchard surveillance and sanitation for freedom from Monilinia fructigena (brown rot) for persimmons from Japan, Korea and Israel; - cleaning for the removal of mealybugs; - targeted pre-export inspection by the National Plant Protection Organisation (NPPO); - packing, labelling and storage procedures; - phytosanitary certification by NPPO; and - targeted on-arrival quarantine inspection and clearance by AQIS.